Your Definitive Guide To Fiber

 Sometimes when folks add more veggies and fiber-filled foods to their plate, their digestive system doesn’t cooperate very well and uncomfortable physical issues crop up.
 These not-so-awesome bathroom trips and embarrassing gassy moments have given fiber a bad name.
 But fiber really is your friend — you just have to get to know it a little better and learn a few simple fiber guidelines.
 Today, I hope to mend any grudges you have against fiber and show you how to live in harmony with it.

 C’mon, give fiber a chance!

 Quite simply, fiber is plant roughage — the part of veggies, fruits, beans, grains, nuts and seeds that resists digestion.
 So why would you go out of your way to eat things that just come out anyway?
 For precisely that reason.
 Fiber helps clean out your digestive system and get rid of things (namely extra hormones, cholesterol, toxins and waste) that shouldn’t be there.

-Fiber also provides a plethora of other health benefits, including proper colon health and intestinal bacterial balance.
+Fiber also provides a plethora of other health benefits, including proper colon health.
 In addition, fiber-rich foods are essential for a strong immune system, faster metabolism, and weight control, diabetes and cardiovascular disease prevention, beautiful skin and better overall health.